Henderson, Minnesota: Schools

 Minnesota New County School: MNCS is a Minnesota Public Charter School with two sites that utilizes project-based learning.
 MNCS Elementary, also known as the "1900 Building", teaches grades K-5.
-MNCS High School is on Main Street and teaches grades 6-12.
+MNCS High School is on Main Street and teaches grades 6–12.

 EdVisions Off-Campus High School, also known as EOC, is a Minnesota public charter school formed in Henderson.
 It is an online high school that utilizes project-based learning with student enrollment from all over Minnesota.

 Politics

 Henderson is in Minnesota's 7th congressional district, represented by Michelle Fischbach.
 It is in Minnesota Senate district 18, represented by Scott Newman, and Minnesota House district 18B, represented by Glenn Gruenhagen.

 Geography

-According to the United States Census Bureau, the city has an area of 1.09 sqmi; 1.06 sqmi is land and 0.03 sqmi is water.
+According to the United States Census Bureau, the town has an area of 1.09 sqmi; 1.06 sqmi is land and 0.03 sqmi is water.

 Minnesota State Highways 19 and 93 are two of the main routes in the community.
 U.S. Highway 169 passes nearby.